wazuh/wazuh-documentation/source/proof-of-concept-guide/aws-infrastructure-monitoring.rst

 Query the alerts
 ----------------

-In Kibana, click on the upper-left menu icon to open the options and select **Discover**.
+In the **Wazuh Kibana Plugin**, at **Security events** module.
 On the search bar, add filters to query the alerts.

 - ``rule.groups: "amazon"``

+.. thumbnail:: ../images/poc/Amazon_AWS_infrastructure_monitoring.png
+          :title: Amazon AWS infrastructure monitoring
+          :align: center
+          :wrap_image: No